 “You don’t need that right now, you can live without it.”

-If such statements get repetitive and the other person is always denying your feelings, thoughts, and opinions, that it becomes a form of emotional manipulation.
+If such statements get repetitive and the other person is always denying your feelings, thoughts, and opinions, then it becomes a form of emotional manipulation.

 7 Ways To Deal with a Manipulator